Bipecoin-Bic/Bipecoin-bic/WHITEPAPER-V6.md

 ### 9. DISCLAIMER

-Bipecoin (BIC) is a community-driven utility token and infrastructure.building slowly.
-Vision Bic chain in future but as infrastructure|Ai ready | on BNB CHAIN.
+Bipecoin (BIC) is a community-driven infrastructure and Ai-ready oracle token  building slowly.
 Crypto assets are volatile.
 BNB Chain fees apply.
 Always DYOR.
 The long-term Layer 1 vision is a development goal, not current state.
 Current state is BEP20 on BSC.

 © 2026 BIPECOIN (BIC) - Built with purpose & vision.